Q. What is Cooperative Education?

 A. No. It is an apprenticeship.
 Cooperative Education is distinct from an internship in several ways.
 Benedictine students must meet specific criteria, such as maintaining at least a 3.0 GPA and receiving a faculty nomination, to participate in a Cooperative Education experience.
 Cooperative Education is structured in a way that creates a unique partnership between employers and the University that leads to higher quality learning and a stronger workforce.
 Further, we ask employers to provide direct feedback about a student worker’s performance and the content of the classwork that will help a student perform best in their selected field of study.

-Cooperative Education apprenticeships are always a paid position with an employer, always offered with class credit, and span several semesters of the student’s junior and senior years in college with one employer.
+The Cooperative Education apprenticeship is always a paid position with an employer, always offered with class credit, and spans several semesters of the student’s junior and senior years in college with one employer.
 Over time, the employer plays an active role in shaping the student’s learning on the job and course content at the University.
 Internships, however, are often less structured, can be unpaid, offered with or without class credit, and typically last up to one semester as a student explores career options.

 A. Yes, our commitment to providing an enriching work experience for our students is broad and makes a range of opportunities available.